lylepmills/buoys/README.md

 **arc orientation** - if set to horizontal, the LED animations that accompany the four arc encoders will be oriented for horizontal use, ditto for vertical.

 ### Buoy parameters
+Note you'll only see crow parameters if you have a crow attached to the norns.

+**sound** - the sample file you'll be working with, if any.

+**looping** - whether or not the sound selection should play in a loop, or as a one-shot when activated by a tide crossing the play threshold.

+**uninterruptible** - whether other buoys should be able to steal the voice from this one once it has begun playing (buoys is built on softcut, and softcut only has 6 simultaneous voices).
+Note that if a sound is both looping and uninterruptible, once initially activated it will play back indefinitely.

+**octave/semitone/cent offset** - here you can control the pitch of the sample you are playing back.
+Higher pitches, higher playback rates.

+**play threshold** - the tide depth which, when reached, will initiate playback of the sound.

+**reset threshold** - the tide depth which, when reached, will reset playback of the sound to it's start point.

+**zenith/nadir volume, pan, filter cutoff, filter Q, rate, midi CC, crow voltage** - throughout, zenith and nadir refer to the high and low points of the tide.
+By default these are 14 and 0 respectively.
+By setting different parameter values for the zenith and nadir you make it such that the given parameter will be modulated by the tide depth.
+The value of the parameter need not be higher for the zenith than the nadir, it also works the other way around.

+### Extended buoy parameters
+If extended params are enabled in the main app parameters, you'll see some extras that will give you even more control.

+**sound start point/end point** - set the start and end points of the sample (applies to both one-shots and loops).

+**play/reset threshold hysteresis** - set how far below the threshold the tide must return before it triggers again.
+For instance if play threshold is 5 and play threshold hysteresis is 2, then after the tide reaches a depth of 5 and begins playing once, it must drop at least to a depth of 3 before reaching 5 will get it to play again.

+**volume/pan/rate slew** - set the slew time for these values to adjust between tide "steps" (one unit of the tide advance time).
+By default they are set to auto, which will have them take exactly the length of the tide advance time to reach the new parameter levels.
+Not all parameters support slew at this time due to limitations in softcut, but hopefully in the near future those too can be slewed.

+**volume/pan/cutoff/Q/rate zenith/nadir points** - adjust what is considered the high and low point of the tide as it pertains to modulation of the given parameter.
+For instance if pan nadir point is set to 6, pan zenith point is set to 10, and the nadir pan is set to 100L, and the zenith pan is set to 100R, then for any tide depth at or below 6, the pan setting will be at 100L, whereas at any tide depth at or above 10, the pan setting will be 100R.
+In between the parameter value will be linearly interpolated as usual, e.g. at a tide depth of 8 the pan setting will be centered.

+## Crow and Midi
 Coming soon

+## Notes / Errata
+buoys is not intended to be a perfect physical simulation of tides moving in water, or even a very good one.
+It's just good enough to get a nice-enough looking approximation, and many corners have been cut.
+Even so, it's not impossible to overtax the norns processor by pushing it to extremes.
+Several safeguards have been put in place to make it harder to shoot yourself in the foot, but these aren't guaranteed to work 100% of the time so just bear that in mind.
+Generally speaking the more big tides are on the grid at any given time, the harder the physical simulation is having to work.
+By the same token the app may try to prevent you from doing things that it knows are going to overtax it, for instance setting too fast of a tide advance time with high clock multipliers (you'll get a warning and the clock multiplier will automatically downshift).
+You have been warned.